aj6404/cms-architecture/docs/adr/003-record-architecture-decisions.md

 ### Why This Makes Sense

-1. **Performance Isolation (NFR2, NFR3):** Managers loading complex dashboards doesn't affect users submitting complaints.
+**1. Performance Isolation (NFR2, NFR3):** Managers loading complex dashboards doesn't affect users submitting complaints.
 Each database is optimized for its specific job.

-2. **Query Optimization:** The read database uses denormalized materialized views - essentially pre-computed tables with the data already aggregated:
+**2. Query Optimization:** The read database uses denormalized materialized views - essentially pre-computed tables with the data already aggregated:
 - `complaint_stats_by_day` - Daily metrics already calculated
 - `agent_performance_summary` - Agent KPIs pre-computed
 - `complaint_category_distribution` - Category percentages ready to go

-3. **Scalability (NFR5):** Can scale the read database for analytics independently of the write database.
+**3. Scalability (NFR5):** Can scale the read database for analytics independently of the write database.
 If I need to support 100 concurrent managers viewing dashboards, I just add more read replicas.

-4. **Industry Standard:** CQRS is used by major companies for high-performance systems.
+**4. Industry Standard:** CQRS is used by major companies for high-performance systems.
 It's a well-documented pattern with lots of resources, so I'm not inventing something weird.

 ### How I'm Implementing It